OE-Heart/Notes-for-Advanced-Data-Structure/ADS-WEEK02.md

 - **Delete a degree 2 node**:
   - Replace the node by the **largest** one in its **left** subtree or the **smallest** one in its **right** subtree
   - Delete the replacing node from sub tree
+- Must add 1 black node to the path of the replacing node.

 ![image-20210309145212684](picture/image-20210309145212684.png)